tldr-pages/tldr/pages/common/nano.md

 > Simple, easy to use command-line text editor.
 An enhanced, free Pico clone.
 > More information: <https://nano-editor.org>.

-- Open nano without a file:
+- Open a new file in nano:

 `nano`